TheFiveThemes/magnus/readme.txt

 == Changelog ==

 = 2.2 =
+* Updated theme screenshot
+* Bug fixes

+= 2.1 =
 * Several bug fixes suggested by the themes review team.
 * Added this readme.txt file including some documentation.

-= 2.1 =
-* Version ready for theme repository submission.

 = 2.0 =
 * Release of the new version of the theme, a complete re-write form original.